System Automation

 Schedule Jobs with Cron

 What in the world is Cron?
 Well: "...cron is a time-based job scheduler in Unix-like computer operating systems.
-Users that set up and maintain software environments use cron to schedule jobs to run periodically at fixed times, dates, or intervals."
+Users who set up and maintain software environments use cron to schedule jobs to run periodically at fixed times, dates, or intervals."

 A streamlined workflow may include many scheduled jobs to manage a user system.
 I am going to touch on three jobs I have on my system:

-So, we use the default editor for cron, to edit of schedules: crontab -e.
+So, we use the default editor for cron, to edit schedules: crontab -e.
 If you are interested, I suggest you read this tutorial on the scheduling syntax.

 Backups

 I am pathological about daily backups.
-I was a small business owner for twenty years and data is a product of work and therefore an investment.
+I was a small business owner for twenty years, and data is a product of work and therefore an investment.
 So, lost data represents lost money.

-So, I backup my home drive every evening at 11:30pm.
+So, I back up my home drive every evening at 11:30 pm.
 We open crontab -e and add the following:

 # Daily System backup using RSYNC